oVirt/ovirt-site/source/feature/novnc-console.html.md

 For our purposes, the noVNC client html page must listen to VNC information passed from the engine using HTML5 postMessage.
 This requires adding event listener "message" to the page.
 The handler receives information required for establishing VNC connection via websockets and passes it to websockets proxy.
 This information is:

-*   vnc websockets proxy host:port
 *   vnc host:port
 *   vnc password (ticket)

+Additional information that client has to know is:

+*   websocket proxy host:port (passed via parameters in url)

 The implementation modifies vnc_auto.html page that comes from noVNC client.